miklevin/MikeLev.in/_includes/cat_microsoft.md

 <ol>
 <li><a href="/blog/how-wizard-of-oz-predicted-everything-about-today-s-ai-world/">How Wizard of OZ Predicted Everything About Today's AI-World</a> (Fri May 19, 2023)
-<br/>I'm Mike Levin, an SEO in NYC, and I'm exploring how the Wizard of Oz predicted the AI-world of today.
-Read my story to learn about the Crooked Wizard, Paul Graham, and how we can use AI to help us think creatively and critically.
-Discover how I'm challenging Copilot to help me navigate my life and reach an audience of homeschooling parents, data scientists, and more.</li>
+<br/>Discover how the Wizard of Oz predicted the world of AI today.
+Follow my journey as I explore the implications of AI, literacy, and the emerging world of technology.
+Learn how Dorothy's companions, Jack Pumpkinhead and the Gump, are analogues for today's AI systems and how the Wizard of Oz provides a powerful metaphor for our relationship with AI.</li>
 <li><a href="/blog/you-don-t-know-oz-the-way-i-know-oz/">You Don't Know OZ The Way I Know OZ</a> (Wed May 17, 2023)
 <br/>Explore the world of OZ with me, as I share my knowledge of the books and movies.
 Learn why I believe OZ is a real place where technology is indistinguishable from magic, and why I think AI can be a force for good.
 Join me on my journey to uncover the truth behind the Wizard of OZ.</li>
 <li><a href="/blog/rabbit-hole-linux-launched-on-the-rise-of-ai/">Rabbit Hole Linux Launched On The Rise Of AI</a> (Mon May 15, 2023)